Fernandoleano/Fernando-Recipe/README.md

 Responsive design that works well on desktop and mobile devices Added a API so you can search for any recipe
-Added a rating system so user can give the recipe whatever rating they like Technologies Used
+Added a rating system so user can give the recipe whatever rating they like Add user authentication with google sign in as well Technologies Used
 Html
 Css